sergioortiz26/Cancer_overlapping_filter_WSI_images/README.md

 Code for different filters in the test phase to improve label assignment by predicting a CNN.

-In this project, several data sets are used from the sources \cite{cruz2017accurate}.
+In this project, several data sets are used from the source https://www.nature.com/articles/srep46450.

 Whole slide image (WSI) and the tumor mask associated with the normal tissue (zone black) and the tumor tissue (zone white).